apluslms/moodle-mod_astra/astra/README.md

 Moodle plugin for accessing A+ style exercise services
 ======================================================

-This Moodle plugin (mod_stratumtwo) implements most of the functionality available in the A+ system (https://github.com/Aalto-LeTech/a-plus), thus courses that have been running on A+ with automatically assessed exercises can be run in Moodle with this plugin.
+This Moodle plugin (mod_astra) implements most of the functionality available in the A+ system (https://github.com/Aalto-LeTech/a-plus), thus courses that have been running on A+ with automatically assessed exercises can be run in Moodle with this plugin.
 This plugin does not connect to an A+ server